roblaing/webgames/ricerocks/README.md

 ```

 This circumvents two frustrations I have with beginner tutorials on this subject: they either disregard the
-<em>event</em> object by writing a callback with no arguments in examples which don't illustrate much, or put
+<em>event</em> object by writing a callback without access to the event object, or put
 <code>function (event) {... lines and lines of code ...}</code> as the second argument.

 <code>my_listener(Arg1, Arg2, ..., event)</code> will typically be a <em>dispatcher</em> &mdash; which in